Looks like Halo Infinite's multiplayer is taking a note from Warzone

 The writing director will have to create “seasonal story content” that uses “cinematic scripts”, and “leverages existing Halo lore and adds exciting new chapters to the larger Halo story.”
 The seasonal nature of the content presumably ties into the DLC schedule that 343 Industries plans for Halo Infinite, much like other live-service games.

-A monetization designer job posting, who will create and iterate upon the game’s monetization systems, looking at new “in-game initiatives to drive player engagement and long-term player progression, as well as a player-first store and monetization model.”
+A second job posting for a monetization designer, who will create and iterate upon the game’s monetization systems, mentions new “in-game initiatives to drive player engagement and long-term player progression, as well as a player-first store and monetization model.”

 The monetization designer role suggests we're going to see changes to Halo Infinite’s much-criticized in-game storefront, as well as possibly new microtransactions and ways of spending money in the game.